terkol/computational-statistics/README.md

 Programs include:

-Bayesian regression with unknown noise scale and coefficient scale (log-parameterized), multiple chains, and split-$\hat{R}$.
+Bayesian regression with unknown noise scale and coefficient scale (log-parameterized), multiple chains, and split- $\hat R$.

 Student-t noise regression for $(\alpha,\beta)$ using PyTorch autograd and LBFGS (with fixed degrees of freedom and fixed unit scale).